Last updated on November 5th, 2021

 - Days spent in the US in 2020: IRS COVID Relief Waiver

-- Counting days the right way to optimize your taxes
+- Counting days correctly to optimize your taxes

 If you are new to expat taxes, check also our US Tax Guide for Expats.
 Our experienced accountants can advise you.